johnokimosh/School_District_Analysis/README.md

 - School Summary - Original
 ![This is an image](Resources/per_school_summary_B.PNG)
 - School Summary - Updated
-- The removal of the Thomas High School ninth grade reading and math scores had no impact on the other school score.
+- The removal of the Thomas High School ninth grade reading and math scores had no impact on the other school scores.
 Thomas High School has a overall reduction in their own math, reading and overall passing percentages.